Developer Guide

 Search Criteria Combination: The parser combines the parsed search criteria (roles, pair flags, tags, and name keywords) into a single

-object. -
+FindCommandobject. -

 Handling Search Exceptions: The parser checks for any invalid command formats or missing input parameters and throws a

-if necessary. -
+ParseExceptionif necessary. -

 Return

-object, encapsulating the parsed search criteria, for further execution.
+FindCommandObject: Finally, the parser returns the constructedFindCommandobject, encapsulating the parsed search criteria, for further execution.

 -